Basic Facts

 • Insomnia is a sleep disorder that can make it hard to fall asleep and/or remain asleep.

-• While many people suffer from short-term insomnia because of stress or a traumatic event, some people have long-term (chronic) insomnia that lasts for months or years.
+• Some people have long-term (chronic) insomnia that lasts for months or years.

 • Chronic insomnia can significantly impair a patient’s quality of life and is associated with a higher risk of developing diseases.

-• Most adults need seven to eight hours of sleep at night, although sleep needs can vary from person to person.
+• Most adults need 7-8 hours of sleep at night, although sleep needs can vary from person to person.

 While difficulty falling asleep and/or staying asleep is the primary symptom of insomnia, other symptoms include: